Arron-Harris/Cox-Hazard-Model/README.md

 # Cox-Hazard-Model
-The Cox proportional-hazards model (Cox, 1972) is essentially a regression model commonly used statistical in medical research for investigating the association between the survival time of patients and one or more predictor variables.
+The Cox -hazards model  is a regression model commonly used statistical in medical research for investigating the relationship between the survival time of patients and one or more predictor variables.